factorial-io/phabalicious/docs/offsite-backups.md

 When running `phab -cconfig backup` this will backup the database dump and the file directories to the `offsite-backups` repository.

+Make sure to add an entry to `knownHosts` when you are using a sftp repository, otherwise the backups might fail because the host is unknown to the local ssh.

 Support for `list-backups` and `restore` is missing and might be implemented later.